aishwaryamuthuvel/Ghost-Fingerprint-Detection/README.md

 ## What's a ghost fingerprint?

 A Ghost fingerprint occurs when a second unwanted fingerprint overlaps part (or even whole) of the primary or wanted fingerprint as shown in the image below.
+A detailed report on the proposed method for ghost fingerprint detection could be found [here](https://github.com/aishwaryamuthuvel/Ghost-Fingerprint-Detection/blob/main/Intro_Biometrics%20-%20Ghost%20Fingerprint%20Detection.pdf).

 <p align="center">
 <img src="https://github.com/aishwaryamuthuvel/Ghost-Fingerprint-Detection/blob/main/Ghost_fingerprint_example.png" width=25% height=25% />